ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Goals.md

 - Thumbnails for files or records in list views
 - DOIs and PURLs for any work
 - Simple metrics available for work deposited in IR
+- Delegate deposit of work
+- Support for basic search of works, collections, people, and projects

 ## Phase 2, Full Launch: